 - Supports various file types on import and export

-- Save your commonly using settings as presets, use default presets or manually adjust the sliders
+- Save your commonly used settings as presets

 - Lighting filters

 Affinity Photo costs a one-time price of $49.95 for the desktop version of Affinity Photo.
 It is available in both the Microsoft Store and the App Store on Mac.
 You can also buy and download both the Windows version and Mac version directly from Serif.